The Vestibular Concussion Connection

 Summary: Concussion recovery may be complicated by vestibular involvement.
 Vestibular rehabilitation can help.

-Concussion can occur under the following conditions:
+A concussion can occur under the following conditions:

 - The head strikes a stationary object.
 Common examples include a fall where the head hits the ground or an object, or hitting the head on an object during an auto accident.